joleaf/mail2cospend/README.md

   --help     Show this message and exit.

 Commands:
-  dry-run        Dry run without publishing to the cospend server. project-infos  Only print information about the cospend project... run            Run the service. show-config    Print the current config.
+  project-infos  Only print information about the cospend project... run            Run the service. show-config    Print the current config.